Partnerships for Schools

 About DCP

-Devolved capital programme provides capital funding either directly to schools, or in some cases to both local authorities and schools.
+Devolved capital programmes provide capital support to local authorities and schools.

-PfS will lead on the collection of data on the schools estate (e.g. whether schools are modernised or unmodernised) as necessary to inform the allocation of formula-based funding, and to provide intelligence on the impact of capital investment in terms of outputs and outcomes (benefits).
+PfS currently leads on the collection of data on the schools’ estate (e.g. whether schools are modernised or unmodernised) as necessary to inform the allocation of formula-based funding, and to provide information on results achieved.
+Existing programmes are:

 Devolved formula capital (DFC)